Gravlax with mustard-dill sauce

 Slice the fish into thin, angled slices with a carving knife.
 Start at the tail end.

-Serve the gravlax with the mustard-dill sauce, some nice bread or on toast, and a wedge of lemon.
+Serve the gravlax with the mustard-dill sauce, and a wedge of lemon, on some nice bread or a piece of toast.